 How to get more traffic with your blog

 The product I purchased to learn everything that got me here:

 Assessment: I told my husband I couldn’t believe all the help this gave me.
-I would have been lost without it, and a lot of important things on my website would not have been properly set up to expect traffic, like an email list, what things to do each day, what kind of posts would likely bring me the most traffic, how to use Pinterest and manually pin, and advice on using tons of different social platforms to share posts.
+I would have been lost without it, and a lot of important things on my website would not have been properly set up to expect traffic, like an email list, what to do each day, what kind of posts would likely bring me the most traffic, how to use Pinterest and manually pin, and advice on using tons of different social platforms to share posts.
 I would reference this Ebook every time I felt lost at what to try next, and it kept me on track.
 Most of all, it inspired me that if she could do it (a newbie blogger), then so could I!